renpy/renpy/sphinx/source/screen_optimization.rst

 * Ren'Py will predict screens shown by the ``show screen`` and ``call screen`` statements.
-* Ren'Py will predict screen that will be shown by the :func:`Show` and :func:`ShowMenu` actions.
+* Ren'Py will predict screens that will be shown by the :func:`Show` and :func:`ShowMenu` actions.

 If screens are shown from Python, it's a good idea to start predicting